Air Miles

-Air Miles is a group of loyalty programs operated by different companies in each region where the brand operates—the programs are available in Canada, the Netherlands, Bahrain, Qatar, and the United Arab Emirates.
+Air Miles, previously called Airmiles, is a group of loyalty programs operated by different companies in each region where the brand has operated.
+Originally launched in 1988 in the United Kingdom by British Airways, the programs have been available in the United Kingdom, Canada, the Netherlands, Bahrain, Qatar, United Arab Emirates, and the United States.
 Points are earned on purchases at participating merchants and can be redeemed against flights with specific airlines.

-In 2023, the owner of the name and concept used by Air Miles filed for bankruptcy.
-On 1 June, the Bank of Montreal acquired the loyalty program and the international right to use and license its name.